apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 23th, 2018: Apache Jackrabbit Oak 1.0.41 released
+Jackrabbit Oak 1.0.41 is a patch release that contains fixes and improvements over the previous 1.0.x release.
+See the [downloads](downloads.html#oak1.0) page for more details.

 #### January 19th, 2018: Apache Jackrabbit Oak 1.2.28 released
 Jackrabbit Oak 1.2.28 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the